MyPureCloud/genesys-spark/README.md

 - **stable**: Most components fall into this category, and there will be no breaking api changes outside of a major release.
 - **beta**: New components where the API design is still being explored.
 Breaking changes _may_ happen without a major version change.
-- **legacy**: Old components that have been replaced by a new component, or a newer version of the component witn an incompatible API.
+- **legacy**: Old components that have been replaced by a new component, or a newer version of the component with an incompatible API.
 These will be removed in the next major release.

-For more details on the component evolutin process see the full [documentation on the topic](./COMPONENT_EVOLUTION.md)
+For more details on the component evolution process see the full [documentation on the topic](./COMPONENT_EVOLUTION.md)

 ## Demo/Documentation